The application process for Criminal Rights of Audience Course will open soon.

 Sitting-In must be completed before the final oral assessment on the course of training.

-Course of training conveners may amend the number (maximum of six) of sitting-in days and types of hearings dependent on availability and business of the Courts.
+Course of training conveners may amend the number (maximum of six) of sitting in-days and types of hearing dependent on availability and business of the Courts.

 Training weekend one